There’s nothing quite like a fish fry here in Alabama.

 What kind of equipment do I need for a fish fry?

 For a small group of 6 to 8, I just use something like a Fry Daddy.
-It’s easy and it keeps the oil at the perfect temperature, and it can fry enough to feed that small group.
+It’s easy, it keeps the oil at the perfect temperature, and it can fry enough to feed that small group.

 For a larger fish fry, I have a propane fish fryer and a big deep pan with a basket.
 The pan holds a gallon or so of oil and heats up pretty quickly.
 It’s important to monitor the temperature of the oil to make sure it doesn’t get too hot.